 Shaping the Future Together

 The IBC Conference is the unrivalled global destination where business leaders, global gamechangers and disruptors in the media, entertainment and technology come together to create the future.
 This is the place where you will hear the ideas that will become reality.
-Join over 1,700 delegates and 400 speakers to hear fresh inspiring ideas and enlightened debate.
+1,700 delegates joined 400 speakers to hear fresh inspiring ideas and enlightened debate.

 As the media and entertainment industry continues to evolve, there’s no disputing that younger audiences are watching video in different ways and with new appetites.
 In this session, Day will share her insights into how the newly launched Viacom Digital Studios is leveraging Viacom’s iconic brands to create unique, original content for a new generation of digital-native audiences.